-Last month the UK saw 77,000 property transactions, indicating a 52% fall from the previous month, and a 28% drop from last October.
-HMRC said the decrease was primarily due to purchases being pushed through in time for the 30th of September deadline.
+Last month, the UK saw 77,000 property transactions, indicating a 52% fall from the previous month and a 28% drop from last October.
+HMRC said the decrease was primarily due to purchases being pushed through in time for the September 30th deadline.

-The stamp duty holiday was initially brought about to boost the property market following the 8 week shut down during the initial lockdown.
-Buyers were no longer required to pay stamp duty for properties prices up to £500,000 between the months of July 2020 to June2021, tapering off and eventually being fully withdrawn at the end of September 2020.
-This initially led to savings of up to £15,000 for home buyers, and up to £2,500 during the tapering period.
+The stamp duty holiday was initially brought about to boost the property market following the 8-week shutdown during the initial lockdown.
+Buyers were no longer required to pay stamp duty for property prices up to £500,000 between the months of July 2020 and June 2021, tapering off and eventually being fully withdrawn at the end of September 2020.
+This initially led to savings of up to £15,000 for home buyers and up to £2,500 during the tapering period.

-Although there has been a recent home sale plummet, during this financial year there has been 842,250 property transactions, the highest recorded for a decade.
-In 2021 transactions peaked in March, June, and September.
+Although there has been a recent home sale plummet, during this financial year there have been 842,250 property transactions, the highest recorded in a decade.
+In 2021, transactions peaked in March, June, and September.

 With the stamp duty holiday creating a boosted property market, it’s not surprising that experts are calling for the tax to be scrapped permanently.

-‘The argument for either reworking or scrapping stamp duty all together has never been louder or clearer.
+‘The argument for either reworking or scrapping stamp duty together has never been louder or clearer.

-‘Stamp duty is the tax holding back a property market which would benefit now more than ever from greater levels of fluidity.’
+‘Stamp duty is the tax holding back a property market that would benefit now more than ever from greater levels of fluidity.’

 Although in total buyers saved £6.4 billion, data shows that due to factors driving up property prices, house prices were significantly higher.

-CEO of The Guild of Property Professionals, Iain McKenzie, said: ‘A sharp drop in property transactions in October suggests that forestalling from September has caught up with the property market.’
+CEO of The Guild of Property Professionals, Iain McKenzie, said: ‘A sharp drop in property transactions in October suggests that forestalling since September has caught up with the property market.’

-He also stated that even though property sales were down, that house prices were likely to keep increasing in the short term
+He also stated that even though property sales were down, house prices were likely to keep increasing in the short term.

 ‘At a time when there is often a rush to get moved in before the festivities commence, we should expect that sales will continue to be steady in the run-up to Christmas.’

-Others have however predicted that property prices are destined to fall, a result of the expected Bank of England’s interest rate rise, which will result in more expensive mortgages.
+Others have, however, predicted that property prices are destined to fall as a result of the expected rise in the Bank of England’s interest rate, which will result in more expensive mortgages.